skippyr/river-dreams/README.md

                     "~/.config/zsh/themes/riverdreams";
 ```

-- Source the file `riverdreams.zsh-theme` that is inside of the repository you just cloned in your `~/.zshrc` configuration file:
+- Source the file `riverdreams.zsh-theme` that is inside of the repository you cloned in your `~/.zshrc` configuration file:

 ```sh
 source "~/.config/zsh/themes/riverdreams/riverdreams.zsh-theme";